Darrel Williams Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- Over his two career matchups against them, Williams has averaged 27.5 rushing yards per game versus the Steelers, 29.0 fewer than his over/under in Sunday's game.
+- Over his two career matchups against the Steelers, Williams averaged 27.5 rushing yards per game, 29.0 fewer yards than his over/under in Sunday's game.

 - The Steelers have the NFL's worst defense against the run, surrendering 146.1 yards per game.